acarril/acarril.github.io/_posts/2016-05-10-psestimate.md

 - $$X_b$$ are basic covariates included explicitely in $$h(x)$$, because you think they are relevant regardless of what the algorithm selects.
 It can be empty.
 - $$K_l$$ and $$K_q$$ are the selected linear and quadratic terms, respectively.
 Obviously, they are empty at the beginning.

-I paraphrase the algorithm below.
-All estimations are logit regressions estimated by maximum likelihood, where the treatment indicator is the dependent variable.
+I paraphrase the algorithm below, adding the relevant Stata commands.
+All estimations are logit regressions estimated by maximum likelihood, where the dependent variable is the treatment indicator, `treatvar` in this example.

 1. Estimate base model with basic covariates $$X_b$$.
 If no covariates are chosen for $$X_b$$, then this is just the model with the intercept.
 Save this estimation results for comparison.
 <pre class="sh_stata">